yellowmessenger/yellowinbox-ionic-demo/Readme.md

-# YMAgentSdk
+# ionic-demo-agent

-This demo app demonstrates how `YMAgentSdk` can be integrated in a ionic app
+This demo app demonstrates how `cordova-plugin-yellowinbox` can be integrated in a ionic app

-`YMAgentSdk` can be found at [https://github.com/PurushYM/YMAgentSdk](https://github.com/PurushYM/YMAgentSdk)
+`YMAgentSdk` can be found at [https://github.com/yellowmessenger/cordova-plugin-yellowinbox](https://github.com/yellowmessenger/cordova-plugin-yellowinbox)

 ## Steps to run